Wide Band Transceiver (WBT)

 The transceiver operates within a large frequency band and supports single frequencies, frequency sweep ("chirp"), and user-defined waveforms.

 A high-quality Ethernet cable connects the transceiver to the Processor Unit.
-The distance between the Processor Unit and the transceiver can be extended up to maximum 70 meters.
+The distance between the Processor Unit and the transceiver can be extended up to a maximum of 70 meters.
 If a longer cable is required, cut it in half, and insert an Ethernet switch to provide buffer amplification.

 If more than one Wide Band Transceiver is used, a high-capacity Ethernet switch is required to connect the transceivers to the Processor Unit.